Plan a Micro Wedding: Checklist and Timeline

 Do you want a wedding that feels traditional, just with a smaller guest list?
 Or do you want to skip some of the events that usually happen during the reception?

-Traditional Micro Wedding Timeline
+Timeline for a Traditional Micro Wedding

 The best thing about a micro wedding is that it can look any way you want.
 You can include everything from a first dance to a grand exit.
 Or you can skip most of the traditions and just host a simple dinner.